 Further information on patching or updating operating systems can be found in the system patching section of the Guidelines for System Management.

-Further information on hardening Microsoft Windows operating systems can be found in ASD's Hardening Microsoft Windows 10 version 21H1 Workstations publication and on the Microsoft Security Baselines Blog.
+Further information on hardening Microsoft Windows operating systems can be found in ASD's Hardening Microsoft Windows 10 and Windows 11 Workstations publication.